artdecocode/typal/README.md

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/1.svg?sanitize=true" width="20"></a></p>

-_**<a name="closure-approach">Closure approach</a>**: Finally, if we want to allow our package to be compiled as part of other packages with GCC, we need to make sure the JSDoc is in the format that it accepts._
+_**<a name="closure-approach">Closure approach</a>**: Finally, if we want to allow our package to be compiled as part of other packages with GCC (or compile a binary from the lib we've written), we need to make sure the JSDoc is in the format that it accepts._

 <table>
 <tr>